 Although it may seem like it's all about vegan gluten free desserts and treats around here, I do share the occasional savoury recipe.
 A lot of you have told me you like when I share easy recipes for lunch, dinner, and side dishes, so ask and you shall receive!

-Here are just a few that I’ve shared so far (you can see them ALL here) and I’ll be doing more, so stay tuned!
+Here are just a few that I've shared so far (click this link to see all of my easy vegan dinner recipes!) and I'll be doing more, so stay tuned!

 Today's recipe is for vegan stuffed sweet potatoes that are filled with a combination of tasty ingredients and if you don't have something one of the ingredients on hand, you can easily substitute, details about that below.